MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring-pydoc-markdown/docstring.md

     There is no logger in this function as they all belong up-level where the exceptions are handled.
     If you want logger messages instead of exceptions, use :func:`call_ignore_errors`

-**Arguments**:

-- `package`: Name of the plugin package in which to look for function/class instance
+:param package: Name of the plugin package in which to look for function/class instance
-- `plugin`: Function name or instance name of a class
+:param plugin: Function name or instance name of a class
-- `method`: Method name when accessing a class instance' method.
+:param method: Method name when accessing a class instance' method.
 Leave at *None* if unneeded.
-- `as_thread`: Run the callable in separate daemon thread.
+:param as_thread: Run the callable in separate daemon thread.
     There is no return value from the callable in this case!
 The return value is the thread object.
     Also note that Exceptions in the Thread must be handled in the Thread and are not propagated to the main Thread.
     All threads are started as daemon threads with terminate upon main program termination.
     There is not stop-thread mechanism.
 This is intended for short lived threads.
-- `thread_name`: Name of the thread
+:param thread_name: Name of the thread
-- `args`: Arguments passed to callable
+:param args: Arguments passed to callable
-- `kwargs`: Keyword arguments passed to callable
+:param kwargs: Keyword arguments passed to callable

-**Returns**:

-The return value from the called function, or, if started as thread the thread object
+:return: The return value from the called function, or, if started as thread the thread object

 <a id="jukebox.plugs.call_ignore_errors"></a>